Skip to content

 Third parties that are sited on UW property or that use UW facilities must meet or exceed the requirements outlined in APS 10.13.

 UW departments that host third parties in your facilities are responsible for completing the registration of the third party-led youth program in the Youth Program Registration System prior to the start date of the program.
-Additionally, they must communicate expectations that third party-led youth programs will meet or exceed the requirements of APS 10.13 in any written agreements with the third party.
+Additionally, they must communicate expectations that third party-led youth programs will meet or exceed the requirements of APS 10.13 in a written agreement with the third party.
 Ultimately the third party is responsible for their own compliance with the policy.
-Having a written agreement in place (e.g., contract, lease, etc.) allows you to state your expectations and confirm acknowledgment by the third party.
+However, if you become aware of any noncompliance address it immediately and contact OYPC for further guidance.

 Note that UW-affiliated Registered Student Organizations (RSOs) are considered a third party under APS 10.13 and must follow the requirements for third parties.